muke0131/My-Portfolio/README.md

-# My-Protfolio
+# My-Portfolio

-Website Link :- <a href="https://muke0131.github.io/My-Protfolio/">Click Here</a>
+Website Link :- <a href="https://muke0131.github.io/My-Portfolio/">Click Here</a>

-This is My Protfolio website. <br>
+This is My portfolio website. <br>
-It is build from scratch using HTML CSS and JS.
+It is built from scratch using HTML CSS and JS.